The application cycle for admission in September 2023 (2023-2024) will open on October 1, 2022.

 Scanned copies of transcripts must be up to date and must include the transcript “legend” which is usually printed on the back of the paper transcript.
 More detailed requirements for scanning and submitting can be found below.
 The application review process will begin based on this electronic or scanned transcript.
 Please ensure that the file is complete and readable before submitting.

-Please scan your transcript in grayscale at the lowest dots per inch (dpi) setting that results in a legible document.
-We recommend 72 dpi whenever possible.
+Please scan your transcripts in grayscale (preferably) or low colour saturation, at the lowest dots per inch (dpi) setting that results in a legible document.
+We recommend 200 - 300 dpi whenever possible.

 Official (Paper) Transcripts:

 One complete set of official academic transcripts from each post-secondary institution (this includes bachelor's, master's, PhD, certificate programs, nondegree or special student studies) that you have attended should be sent in support of each application that you submit.

 This includes official transcripts from all institutions for which transfer credits appear on any your transcripts.
 They must remain in the registrar sealed envelopes, as issued by the institution.

 You must list all institutions attended, even if a degree was not granted.
 Transcripts should meet the following criteria:

 Transcripts that are in a language other than English or French MUST be accompanied by an official English translation.
 The translation must be completed by the issuing university or by a certified translator.
 Both the original and translation copy must be provided.